LinkedInAttic/rest.li-api-hub/OpensourceTODOs.md

 [ ] include a binary and documentation about go/restli on the website and wiki

 [ ] Clean up root page
-[ ] Stop using JavaConversions every, switch to JavaConverters [ ] Opensource the play rest.li plugin and use it in D2IdlFetcher and UrlIdlFetcher
+[ ] Stop using JavaConversions, switch to JavaConverters [ ] Opensource the play rest.li plugin and use it in D2IdlFetcher and UrlIdlFetcher